Zainal Abidin Hassan: Playing career

 During his international career, Zainal scored a total of 78 goals in 180 appearances for Malaysia (including non-FIFA 'A' international matches), according to Globe Soccer Awards in 2020.
 Against other nations' national 'A' teams, he scored 50 goals in 129 appearances.

-He also played for Malaysia national futsal team, and was in the squad that took part in the 1996 FIFA Futsal World Championship in Spain.
+He also played for the Malaysia national futsal team, and was in the squad that took part in the 1996 FIFA Futsal World Championship in Spain.

 On 3 August 2021, he was inducted into the FIFA Century Club.

 Coaching career

-He retired from football in 1999 and selected to coach the Malaysian youth in 2001.
-In 2002, he selected as the assistant coach for Malaysia senior team.
+He retired from football in 1999 and was selected to coach the Malaysian youth in 2001.
+In 2002, he was selected as the assistant coach for the Malaysia senior team.
 He later coached Pahang FA and brought them their first Malaysia Super League title.
 In 2006, he guided Pahang FA to win the Malaysian FA Cup.

-After the contract with Pahang FA ended, he reunites with his former striker partner Dollah Salleh.
-This time they act as manager-coach combination for Shahzan Muda FC.
+After the contract with Pahang FA ended, he reunited with his former striker partner Dollah Salleh while serving as manager and coach for Shahzan Muda FC.

-In 2011, he returns to Pahang FA as assistant manager, where he works again with Dollah, who were the current head coach.
-The partnership lasts until the end of 2013, when they helped Pahang win the 2013 Malaysia Cup; Pahang's first Malaysia Cup after 21 years.
+In 2011, at age of 50 he returned to Pahang FA as assistant manager, where he worked again with Dollah, who was the current head coach.
+The partnership lasted until the end of 2013, when they helped Pahang win the 2013 Malaysia Cup; Pahang's first Malaysia Cup in 21 years.
 After Dollah left Pahang to coach PDRM FA and Ron Smith was appointed as the new Pahang head coach at the end of 2013, Zainal was appointed as his assistant head coach.
 But after Smith's contract was not renewed in March 2014, Zainal Abidin was appointed as Smith's replacement.
-With Pahang, he won the Malaysia Cup in 2014 and also Malaysia FA Cup in the same year.
+With Pahang, he won the Malaysia Cup in 2014 and also the Malaysia FA Cup in the same year.

 In 2016, Zainal Abidin made his return to Selangor as head coach, replacing Mehmet Durakovic.
-This was not without controversy, as negotiations between Zainal and Selangor was made public when Durakovic was still Selangor coach, and Durakovic contract was terminated even after he won the 33rd Malaysia Cup title with Selangor in 2015.
-Zainal however was sacked in August the same year, after poor performances by the team in the Super League and Malaysia Cup.
+This was not without controversy, as negotiations between Zainal and Selangor was made public when Durakovic was still Selangor coach, and Durakovic's contract was terminated even after he won the 33rd Malaysia Cup title with Selangor in 2015.
+Zainal, however, was sacked in August the same year, after poor performances by the team in the Super League and Malaysia Cup.

-Zainal Abidin next coached Penang FA from May 2017 until September 2018.
+Zainal Abidin then coached Penang FA from May 2017 until September 2018.
 In November 2018, he was unveiled as the new head coach of Melaka United.
-After two years with Melaka, he returned back to coach Penang again for a short period of time in 2022 season.
+After two years with Melaka, he returned back to coach Penang for a short period of time in the 2022 season.